 The platelet GP IIb/IIIa complex mediates platelet-to-platelet interactions (platelet aggregation).
 On resting platelets, GP IIb/IIIa is unable to bind fibrinogen or vWf.
 Platelet activation allows binding of these proteins, which bridges adjacent platelets.
 Morphologically, the platelets change dramatically from discs to spiny spheres in a process called shape change.

-Following activation, platelets have 2 major mechanisms to recruit additional platelets to the growing hemostatic plug.
+Once activated, platelets have two major mechanisms to recruit additional platelets to the growing hemostatic plug.
 They release proaggregatory materials (eg, ADP) by the release reaction, and they synthesize thromboxane A2 from arachidonic acid.
 Thus, the release reaction and prostaglandin synthesis act to consolidate the initial hemostatic plug by promoting the participation of other platelets in the growing hemostatic plug.

 In addition, when platelets are activated, negatively charged phospholipids move from the inner to the outer leaflet of the membrane bilayer.
 This negative surface provides binding sites for enzymes and cofactors of the coagulation system, resulting in the formation of a clot (secondary hemostasis).

 Platelet disorders lead to defects in primary hemostasis and produce signs and symptoms different from coagulation factor deficiencies (disorders of secondary hemostasis).
 The body's reaction to vessel wall injury is rapid adhesion of platelets to the subendothelium.
 The initial hemostatic plug, composed primarily of platelets, is stabilized further by a fibrin mesh generated in secondary hemostasis.
 The arrest of bleeding in a superficial wound, such as the bleeding time wound, almost exclusively results from the primary hemostatic plug.